Last Updated on 06/04/2022

 Is Keeping Nuts in Your Pocket on Hikes a Good Idea?

-Many hikers like to keep small snacks at hand to eat on the go or access without having to route through all your gear.
-I personally do this with trail mix which I make myself and keep in a 250 ml container (recycled smoothie bottle).
+Many hikers like to keep small snacks at hand to eat on the go or access without having to route through all their gear.
+I personally do this with trail mix, which I make myself and keep in a 250 ml container (recycled smoothie bottle).
 Having just a couple of nuts every hour or two will be just enough to keep you going all day long, so keeping them in your pocket is a smart idea.

 10 Best Nuts for Hiking